mikalai-hryb/notes/terraform.md

 Yes, however, the whole map of `data.tfe_outputs.values` will be marked sensitive if at least one output is marked sensitive.

 The `nonsensitive` function can help to expose the sensitive values.
-You can filter state JSON data in TFC.
+You can filter state JSON data in HCP Terraform.

 ### What does the terraform plan command do?
 (16)